mike-albano/network-impairment/README.md

 [  4]   0.00-10.00  sec  87.8 MBytes  73.7 Mbits/sec                  receiver
 ```
 With only one viewpoint (Clients) this doesn't help us identify 'where' the slowdown is occurring.
 For that, similar to above, we need to capture on the other side as well.
 Just like above, our analysis depends on which element we're capturing on.
-Capturing on the Router, we compare the incoming SYN on eth0 (To Client) to the outgoing SYN on eth2 (To Server).
+Capturing on the Router, we compare the incoming SYN on eth0 (from Client) to the outgoing SYN on eth2 (to Server).
 This can be easily done in Wireshark (as seen above) but for the purposes of this example, I'll do a tcpdump on all Router interfaces.
 ```
 root@6f0df20286b0:/home/router# tcpdump -i any -n -ttt
 tcpdump: verbose output suppressed, use -v or -vv for full protocol decode